elefAntti/compiler_explorations/sum_floats.md

 In the unoptimized case the gain is modest 21%, but with the optimization turned on, the batched version is 63% faster (takes only 37% of the time).
 The optimized version is able to benefit from the SIMD vectorization.

-This is what Clang 9.0 (On Compiler Explorer) makes of the two loops in batched_sum:
+This is what Clang 9.0 (on Compiler Explorer) makes of the two loops in batched_sum:
 ~~~
 .LBB2_10:                               # =>This Inner Loop Header: Depth=1
         movups  xmm2, xmmword ptr [rcx + 4*rdx]